Italy country profile

 He was little known among the general public but is a respected figure in political circles after a 25-year parliamentary career and several stints as minister in governments of the left and right.

-Prime Minister: Paolo Gentiloni
+Outgoing prime minister: Paolo Gentiloni

 Paolo Gentiloni took over after his centre-left Democratic Party colleague Prime Minister Matteo Renzi resigned in response to the humiliating rejection of his far-reaching constitutional reforms at a referendum in November 2016.